CRED-CLUB/DIAL/README.md

 ## UseCases covered
 ---
 We are currently releasing the detection module of DIAL, which will help you to detect any misconfigurations, we do plan to release the remediation module in near future.
-The following are the edge cases that DIAL is currently capable of detecting.
+The following are the detection usecases that DIAL is currently capable of detecting and alerting.

 - IAM